nabeken/aaa/README.md

 aaa authz --email you@example.com --domain le-test-01.example.com --challenge s3-http-01 --s3-bucket your-s3-bucket
 ```

-Bounus: You authorize more domain, you will get a certificate that has SAN for your domains.
+Bonus: You authorize more domains, you will get a certificate that has SAN for your domains.

 ```sh
 aaa authz --email you@example.com --domain le-test-02.example.com --challenge s3-http-01 --s3-bucket your-s3-bucket
 ```

-## certificate issuance
+## Certificate issuance

 Let's issue a certifiate for two domains `le-test-0[12].example.com`.
 If you don't want to issue a certificate with SAN, just drop `--domain` argument.